 However, this does mean that you will likely face much higher fees and interest rates that you would with a personal loan.
-This can easily add hundreds of dollars to your loan if you aren’t careful, so read over the terms you’re given and compare your options below to make sure you’re getting a good deal.
+If you aren’t careful this can easily add hundreds of dollars to your loan, so read over the terms you’re given and compare your options below to make sure you’re getting a good deal.

 What are the benefits of a bad credit payday loan?

 - Apply without a checking account.
 Most lenders require you have a checking account when you reply because they use it to deposit your funds and withdraw your payments.
 However, you can find some lenders that offer cash loans to borrowers without bank accounts.